armdev/public_api_docs/pages/01-getting-started.markdown

 ##### Authentication

 We use a simple and secure authentication system.
-You must get an API key from the Keep Truckin dashboard, and provide that key on every API request.
+You must get an API key from the [KeepTruckin dashboard](https://dashboard.keeptruckin.com/#/admin/api){:target="_blank"}, and provide that key on every API request.
 You can create multiple API keys for your company.
-If a key needs to be disabled because someone with it leaves the company or if it gets shared accidentally, you can disable it in the [KeepTruckin dashboard](https://dashboard.keeptruckin.com){:target="_blank"}.
+If a key needs to be disabled because someone with it leaves the company or if it gets shared accidentally, you can disable it in the [KeepTruckin dashboard](https://dashboard.keeptruckin.com/#/admin/api){:target="_blank"}.
 You should not share your API key with anyone outside your organization.

 To authenticate, the API client needs to include a Company API key in an HTTP header.

-At this time, you will need to request API keys from <mailto:john@keeptruckin.com>.
+<b>NOTE</b>: API keys can be configured for "test mode" or "live mode".
+A test API key will never modify data and is useful when developing your integration.
+Use a test API key to experiment with the API without accidentally making unwanted changes to your company profile or fleet.

 | Header Name     | Value                       |
 | :-------------: | :-------------------------: |